Difference between Calendar and Tasks

 Calendar is used for events with a specific date and time, tasks are for assignments without a specific time slot (you can set a deadline, though).

-When you use the calendar to plan your events, all your events are automatically added to reporting (the same applies for tasks).
+When you use the calendar to plan your events, all your events are automatically added to reporting (the same applies to tasks).

 If you link an event with a project or company, it takes just one click to get from the calendar event to the company or project view, where you can see the activity log, contacts, added documents, and other important information.